rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 `Alternative` is a popular functional programming concept and the name of a frequently used Haskell typeclass. `Alternative` helps in writing elegant, concise code. `Alternative` instances are also known for producing confusing errors.
 In this post, we do a deep dive into the alternative thinking only about the errors.

+The goals for this post are:

+* discuss how `Alternative` laws impact the instance ability to keep error information
+* provide examples of how some `Alternative` instances can get programmers in trouble
+* show a 'blueprint' [`Either [e] ([e],_)`](#a-decent-blueprint-either-e-e-a) instance with a strong ability to preserve error information.
+This blueprint can be extended to a transformer, parser, etc.
+* very briefly discuss extending or rethinking the `Alternative` typeclass itself

 I realized that there is an interesting connection between many `Alternative` instances and optimism:
 Thinking about _the glass being half empty or half full_, look at this computation:
 `a <|> b`